centiservice/mats3_site/_docs/C-explore/01-jbang-mats.md

 ## Conclusion

-This concludes the Mats3 with JBang introduction!
-This should hopefully have given a glimmer of understanding of how Mats3 works, as well as showing that JBang can help when exploring Mats<sup>3</sup>!
+This concludes the Mats<sup>3</sup> with JBang introduction!
+This should hopefully have given a glimmer of understanding of how Mats<sup>3</sup> works, as well as showing that JBang can help when exploring Mats<sup>3</sup>!

+There's a follow-up using JBang to show Mats<sup>3</sup> SpringConfig [here](/explore/jbang-mats-springconfig/)!

 The Github project '[mats3-jbang](https://github.com/centiservice/mats3-jbang)' contains all the above files, as well as several others which demonstrates a tad more advanced elements, including multi-stage endpoints.